frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 Counterfactuals in AI
 It is not enough to mask, an object to reach counterfactuals wherever it was.
 It would have to be an alternative image.
 For instance, instead of holding a cat, a person would have have to hold a doc to make it the proper counterfactual mass counterfactuals in AI aren't are rarely true counterfactuals.

+First of all, there has been a steadily growing research regarding the application of the structural causal model presented by Judea Perl in AI (XXX - Priol et al. 2021; ...)
+Though not directly relevant to the project layed out in this paper, it nevertheless can, if such models are applied to LLMs, provide the basis for considerable imporvements in answering QCCs, as those models have the causal net necessary to answer QCCs baked right in.

+Of paramount interest is the research done by Bernhard Schölkopf and his colleagues.
+Over the years he relentlessly saught to establish a working theory of causal learning in AI.
+Though it hasn't been implemented on a larger scale it is an important contribution in order to make AI agents reason according to real world causal connections.
+And Schölkopf recently addressed several fundamental points LLMs have to get right and where a working causal model might or most certainly will help, recognizing the importance of counterfactual scenarios and questions:

+"Counterfactual problems involve reasoning about why things happened, imagining the consequences of different actions in hindsight, and determining which actions would have achieved the desired outcome.
+Answering counterfactual questions can be more difficult than answering interventional questions.
+However, this may be a key challenge for AI..."
+(Schölkopf et al. 2021: 615)

 Benchmarking